dogecoin/dogecoin/doc/gitian-building.md

 It can download dependency files for the [Gitian](https://github.com/devrandom/gitian-builder), build and optionally sign binaries, or verify signatures.

-Binaries and signatures will be created in folder `gitian-output/`.
+Binaries and signatures will be created in a `gitian-output` folder, relative to where the `gitian-build.sh` script is ran.

 ### Syntax